svn2github/cytoscape/csplugins/trunk/soc/qiuming/README.txt

  -- Alex (Williams)

-Qiuming: you can commit changes here with SVN.
+Qiuming: Can you commit changes here with SVN?